 Also called enduring love, pragma is characterized by commitment and is often present in long-term romantic relationships.
 Pragma is considered by many the ideal form of love between romantic partners.

 You may experience pragma in a partnership with mutual support and trust.
 With pragma, while you may experience ludus and eros with your significant other, your relationship may not be primarily characterized by those expressions of love anymore.
 You might feel a deeper and more meaningful connection or desire long-term commitment.

 Imagine the bond you have with your children, parents, siblings, or chosen family.
 Storge can be described as the innate love you experience in relationships with those you consider part of "your group."

-When you experience storge, you may feel a strong desire to care for the other person.
+When you experience familiar love, storge, you may feel a strong desire to care for the other person.
 A reliable support system based around storge love could be a vital aspect of your life.
 Studies show that deep social connections with your community can improve health.
 Storge may be one type of love that allows you to experience this connection.

 Also called affectionate love, philia is often marked by deep feelings between friends or family.
 Philia is a platonic love that may feel as intimate as the love felt in a romantic relationship.
 It was considered by the Greeks to be a deep form of love because it related to people who felt that they were, in all ways, equals.

-You may feel philia love for a best friend with whom you had your life for years.
-You can develop and nurture such friendships by ensuring that mutual respect, admiration, and affection are present.
+You may feel philia love for a best friend with whom you had in your life for years.
+You can develop and nurture such deep friendships by ensuring that mutual respect, admiration, and affection are present.